Music of Israel: Characteristics

 Middle Eastern percussion instruments such as the darbuka and tambourine are frequently used in the instrumentation.

-Themes of militarism are common in Israeli songwriting, though few songs are traditional marching tunes.
-Instead, many focus on emotional experiences related to war, such as separation, loss, and the desire for peace.
-Additional lyrical themes include settler colonialism, a romanticized connection to nature and hiking, and biblical references.
-An example of a pioneer-style marching song is Anu Nihiyeh HaRishonim ("We Will Be the First"), with lyrics by Yosef Haftman set to a traditional melody.
+Militaristic themes are common in Israeli songwriting, though few songs are traditional marching tunes.
+Many focus on emotional experiences related to war.
+Additional lyrical themes include settler colonialism, a romanticized connection to nature, and biblical references.
+An example of a settler colonial-style marching song is Anu Nihiyeh HaRishonim ("We Will Be the First"), with lyrics by Yosef Haftman set to a traditional melody.